tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 <img src={Operator2} width="600" alt="Operator2" />

-You can also use the ‘WHERE’ clause to filter out the data
+You can also use the ‘WHERE’ clause to filter out the data:

 ```
 SELECT * FROM students WHERE info->>'age' < '15';